Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 3 Context/Lv 3.2 Load json file into context.md

 {JSONString}
 ```

-This will create a field called JSONString:
+This will create a field called JSONString.
+Although we could type into that field, instead we will be connecting a component into it (sneak peak):
 ![[Pasted image 20250210185045.png]]

 The canvas so far